The Danny Boice Trustify Demand Letter Affair

 “I am writing on behalf of my client, Daniel Boice, to demand that you immediately cease and desist from continuing to publish false and intentionally disparaging statements about Mr. Boice and his company Trustify.”

-Oh my………have I been naughty?
-Have I intentionally published false statements about Danny Boice Trustify?
-Alas, the letter fails to document one falsehood.
-In fact the only falsehoods I found in the letter were the well documented falsehoods perpetrated by “Harvard” boy, Danny Boice.
-If Mr Boice and his low rent lawyer ever produce verifiable authenticated evidence that I am ill informed I will gladly and immediately change my opinion publish said new opinion, publish the newly introduced facts, get down on my knees and beg forgiveness (check the Vegas odds on that ever happening).
+Ut Oh!
+Sounds like I’ve been naughty?
+Somebody thinks I intentionally published false statements about Danny Boice Trustify?
+Reading the letter it failed to document one falsehood.
+In fact the only falsehoods I found in the letter were the well-documented falsehoods perpetrated by “Harvard” boy, Danny Boice.
+If M.r Boice and his low rent lawyer failed to document any false intentional or unintentional statements.
+If they could document an error I will gladly and immediately make the correction, publish the newly introduced facts, get down on my knees and beg forgiveness.

 And then he got to the point: